 \section{Abstract}

-This paper presents a risk–budgeted monitor with a control framework that certifies safety for autonomous driving.
-In this process, a sliding window is proposed to monitor for insufficient barrier residuals or nonzero tail risk, ensuring system safety.
-When the safety margin deteriorates, it triggers switching the safety constraint from a performance-based relaxed-control barrier function (R-CBF) to a conservative conditional value at risk (CVaR-CBF) to address the safety concern.
-This switching is governed by two real–time triggers: Feasibility–Triggered (FT) and Quality–Triggered (QT) conditions.
-In the FT condition, if the R-CBF constraint becomes infeasible or yields a suboptimal solution, the risk monitor triggers the use of the CVaR constraints for the controller.
-In the QT condition, the risk monitor observes the safety margin of the R-CBF solution at every step, regardless of feasibility.
-If it falls below the safety margin, the safety filter switches to the CVaR-CBF constraints.
+This paper presents a hybrid control framework with a risk-budgeted monitor for safety-certified autonomous driving.
+A sliding-window monitor tracks insufficient barrier residuals and triggers switching from a relaxed control barrier function (R-CBF) to a more conservative conditional value-at-risk CBF (CVaR-CBF) when the safety margin deteriorates.
+Two real-time triggers are considered: feasibility-triggered (FT), which activates CVaR-CBF when the R-CBF problem is reported infeasible, and quality-triggered (QT), which switches when the residual falls below a prescribed safety margin.

-The proposed framework is evaluated using a model predictive controller (MPC) for autonomous driving in the presence of autonomous vehicle (AV) localization noise and obstacle position uncertainties.
-Multiple AV-pedestrian interaction scenarios are considered, with 1,500 Monte Carlo runs conducted for all scenarios.
-In the most challenging setting with pedestrian detection uncertainty of 5m, the proposed framework achieves a 94-96\% success rate of not colliding with the pedestrians over 300 trials while maintaining the lowest mean cross–track error (CTE=3.2-3.6 m) to the reference path.
-The reduced CTE indicates faster trajectory recovery after obstacle avoidance, demonstrating a balance between safety and performance.
+The framework is evaluated with model predictive control (MPC) under vehicle localization noise and obstacle position uncertainty across multiple AV-pedestrian interaction scenarios with 1,500 Monte Carlo runs.
+In the most challenging case with 5 m pedestrian detection uncertainty, the proposed method achieves a 94--96\% collision-free success rate over 300 trials while maintaining the lowest mean cross-track error (CTE = 3.2--3.6 m), indicating faster trajectory recovery after obstacle avoidance and a favorable balance between safety and performance.